 Students who choose this alternative should also enrol in a full complement of VCE Units 3 & 4 sequences at Xavier.
 When enrolment at the university enhancement course is confirmed and they have attended several sessions they will be able to apply to reduce their subject load at Xavier.
-This in consultation with the VCE Coordinator and Head of Teaching and Learning.
+This in consultation with the Head of Curriculum and Assessment and Director of Learning and Growth.